 Q: What do I do if I have a foreign body complaint?

-A: Go to the Compass Group HSE Department Website homepage and click on "Report An Incident" icon and follow the step-by-step instruction online to report the foreign body complaint or other incidents - this is the "Accident Incident Reporting" (AIR) system.
+A: Go to the Compass Group HSE Department Website homepage and click on "AIR3 - Incident Reporting" icon and follow the step-by-step instruction online to report the foreign body complaint or other incidents - this is the "Accident Incident Reporting" (AIR) system.
 All Compass Group units are required to report all incidents via the AIR system.
 Types of incident reported to AIR system are: accidents, near misses, foreign body complaints and alleged food poisoning.

 Q: I have reported the foreign body complaint via the AIR system.
 What shall I do with the foreign body?